Mic92/nixpkgs-review/README.md

 $ nixpkgs-review pr --build-args="--builders 'ssh://joerg@10.243.29.170'" 37244
 ```

-As an alternative one can also specify remote builder as usual in `/etc/nix/machines`
+As an alternative, one can also specify remote builder as usual in `/etc/nix/machines`
 or via the `nix.buildMachines` nixos options in `configuration.nix`.
 This allows to parallelize builds across multiple machines.

-## Github api token
+## GitHub api token

-Some commands (i.e. `post-result` or `merge`) require a Github API token, and
+Some commands (i.e., `post-result` or `merge`) require a GitHub API token, and
-even for read-only calls github returns 403 error messages if your IP hits the
+even for read-only calls, GitHub returns 403 error messages if your IP hits the
 rate limit for unauthenticated calls.

 To use a token, first create a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
-If you plan to post comments with the reports generated you need to add the ``repo:public_repo`` scope.
+If you plan to post comments with the reports generated, you need to add the ``repo:public_repo`` scope.

 Then use either the `GITHUB_TOKEN` environment variable or the `--token` parameter of the `pr` subcommand.